poweredbyniks/SQL-interview-questions/README.md

 Primary Key:

-l	There an only be one primary key in a table l	In some DBMS it cannot be NULL - e.g. MySQL adds NOT NULL l	Primary Key is a unique key identifier of the record l	Primary key cannot have a NULL value. l	Each table can have only one primary key. l	By default, Primary key is clustered index and data in the database table is physically organized in the sequence of clustered index. l	Primary key can be related with another table's as a Foreign Key. l	We can generated ID automatically with the help of Auto Increment field.
+lThere an only be one primary key in a table lIn some DBMS it cannot be NULL - e.g. MySQL adds NOT NULL lPrimary Key is a unique key identifier of the record lPrimary key cannot have a NULL value. lEach table can have only one primary key. lBy default, Primary key is clustered index and data in the database table is physically organized in the sequence of clustered index. lPrimary key can be related with another table's as a Foreign Key. lWe can generated ID automatically with the help of Auto Increment field.
 Primary key supports Auto Increment value.

 Unique Key:
-l	Can be more than one unique key in one table l	Unique key can have null values l	It can be a candidate key l	Unique key can be null and may not be unique l	Unique Constraint may have a NULL value. l	Each table can have more than one Unique Constraint. l	By default, Unique key is a unique non-clustered index. l	Unique Constraint can not be related with another table's as a Foreign Key. l	Unique Constraint doesn't supports Auto Increment value.
+lCan be more than one unique key in one table lUnique key can have null values lIt can be a candidate key lUnique key can be null and may not be unique lUnique Constraint may have a NULL value. lEach table can have more than one Unique Constraint. lBy default, Unique key is a unique non-clustered index. lUnique Constraint can not be related with another table's as a Foreign Key. lUnique Constraint doesn't supports Auto Increment value.

 A PRIMARY Key and UNIQUE Key constraints both are similar and it provide unique enforce uniqueness of the column on which they are defined.

 Foreign Key
-l	Foreign key is a field in the table that is primary key in another table. l	Foreign key can accept multiple null value. l	Foreign key do not automatically create an index, clustered or non-clustered.
-You can manually create an index on foreign key. l	We can have more than one foreign key in a table. l	There are actual advantages to having a foreign key be supported with a clustered index, but you get only one per table.
+lForeign key is a field in the table that is primary key in another table. lForeign key can accept multiple null value. lForeign key do not automatically create an index, clustered or non-clustered.
+You can manually create an index on foreign key. lWe can have more than one foreign key in a table. lThere are actual advantages to having a foreign key be supported with a clustered index, but you get only one per table.
 What's the advantage?
 If you are selecting the parent plus all child records, you want the child records next to each other.
 This is easy to accomplish using a clustered index.

-l	Having a null foreign key is usually a bad idea.
+lHaving a null foreign key is usually a bad idea.
 In the example below, the record in [dbo].[child] is what would be referred to as an "orphan record".
 Think long and hard before doing this.